pascallanger/DIY-Multiprotocol-TX-Module/docs/Compiling_STM32.md

 error resetting after download: usb_reset: could not reset device, win error: The system cannot find the file specified.
 ```

 **Note:** The line `Reset via USB Serial Failed!
-Did you select the right serial port?` is expected because the uploader initially looks for a Maple Serial device, which isn't yet available, before failing back to Maple DFU.
-That error only appears the first time and won't appear when re-flashing firmware.
-The final line warning, stating that the device could not be reset, is also expected.
+Did you select the right serial port?` or a warning line stating that the device could not be reset is **not a problem**.

 ## Flashing pre-compiled binaries
 Pre-compiled binaries are available [here](https://github.com/pascallanger/DIY-Multiprotocol-TX-Module/releases).